 - Bring sauce ingredients except ginger and pecan bits to a slow boil, and simmer 3-5 minutes, stirring continually.

 - Remove sauce from heat and stir two-thirds of ginger and pecan bits in.

-- After yeast and milk proofs, whisk in the (dough list) eggs, most of sugar, and salt.
+- After yeast and milk proofs, whisk in eggs, most of sugar, and salt (from the dough ingredients list).
 Add one cup of flour and remainder of dough ingredients and combine well.

 - Using the dough attachment and mixer on low (or your hands), knead in the remaining flour until dough forms into a soft ball.

 - Sprinkle counter top with water and lay several pieces of plastic wrap out on it, covering an area bigger than 12″ x 16″.